Matt Vierling Preview, Player Props: Tigers vs. Yankees

-The Detroit Tigers, including Matt Vierling (.152 slugging percentage in past 10 games, including zero homers), battle starter Michael King and the New York Yankees at Comerica Park, Tuesday at 6:40 PM ET.
+On Wednesday, Matt Vierling (.147 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Yankees.
+He had a one-hit performance in his most recent game (1-for-4) against the Yankees.

 Matt Vierling Game Info & Props vs. the Yankees